jowavp/sap-cf-axios/README.md

 ## Example

-### None or Basic Authentication
+### None, Basic or Oauth2ClientCredentials Authentication
-The most simple example with a destination pointing to a service with no authentication or with basic authentication.
+The most simple example with a destination pointing to a service where we connect with fixed credentials.
+We do not need to send the current user with the request.

 ```js
 const {SapCfAxios} = require('sap-cf-axios');